Your 11-week-old baby: milestones, sleep, feeding and what to expect this week plus expert tips

 Movement milestones

 As they start kicking and punching more, you’ll notice they’re gaining more control over their muscles and improving coordination.
-They may even have enough control to push up now during tummy time.
+Some babies may do more than others like rolling over, others may have a stronger grip or have enough control to push up their little head during tummy time.

 Reaching and grabbing